Functional Quantum Computing: An Optical Approach

-\paragraph*{} The conservation of resources achieved by the functional definition of $Q^{(2)}_{\mathrm{PERMUTE}}$ becomes even more significant as the problem is generalized to a permutation of $N$ quantum operators.
-The $Q^{(N)}_{\mathrm{PERMUTE}}$ operation takes as input $N$ quantum operators, $U_0,U_1,...U_N$, a register of control qubits $\ket{c}$, and an input register of qubits $\ket{\psi}$.
-It orders the unitary transformations based on the value of $\ket{c}$---in general, a superposition of many orderings is created---and multiplies them all together into a meta-operator which is then applied to $\ket{\psi}$.
-In effect, this operator yields a programmable quantum computation over $N$ quantum operators.
-While this functional description only references each input quantum operator once, the equivalent circuit description has been shown to require $O(N^2)$ ancillary quantum operators, $O(N^2)$ total extra qubits (including both ancillary and control), and exactly $N$ copies of each quantum operator \cite{D'ArianoProgrammableQuantumComputation}.
-Mapping the functional structure of $Q^{(N)}_{\mathrm{PERMUTE}}$ to a physical device will reduce the number of physical copies of quantum operators needed to implement it, compared to a naive implementation based directly on the quantum circuit.
-Below, we propose an optical device which closely simulates $Q^{(N)}_{\mathrm{PERMUTE}}$ and realizes the operation using \textit{only a single physical copy of each operator}.
+\paragraph*{} The reduction in complexity achieved by the functional description of $2\!-switch$ becomes even more significant as the problem is generalized to a permutation of $N$ quantum operators.
+The functional description, $N\!-switch\left(U_0,U_1\ldots,U_{N-1},\ket{c},\ket{\psi}\right)$, references each input quantum operator only once while the quantum circuit for implementing an equivalent computation has been shown to require $O(N^2)$ ancillary quantum operators, $O(N^2)$ total extra qubits (including both ancillary and control), and exactly $N$ copies of each quantum operator \cite{D'ArianoProgrammableQuantumComputation}.
+Although the functional description of $N\!-switch$ is less complex than the circuit description, this does not imply a reduction in \textit{physical} resources.
+Rather, the quantum functions provide a different, simpler, framework for discussing quantum computations.
+The value of this is clearly illustrated by its contribution to discussions on the limits of the quantum circuit model and the role of causality in quantum mechanics.
+Below, we propose an optical device which can implement the $N\!-switch$ using only a single physical copy of each operator.